PaulMarisOUMary/OBDII/docs/source/installation.rst

     .. tab-item:: test

-        Required if you want to run unit tests or integration tests locally.
+        Required if you want to run unit tests or integration tests.

         .. code-block:: console